 But doesn’t that take MORE time and work?

 You would think it would but no, it doesn’t.
-In that notebook I have evidence of each days work.
+In that notebook I have evidence of each day’s work.
 I have how many days we’ve done school recorded, and at a glance can see where the kids are at in their books.
-I do have to sit down each night and plan for the day but it takes 5 minutes tops and saves me from getting on to them about chores, devotionss or the extra things I’d like them to work on.
+I do have to sit down each night and plan for the day but it takes 5 minutes tops and saves me from getting on to them about chores, devotions or the extra things I’d like them to work on.

 The only thing I miss from the Well Planned Day is the grade sheet, so I simply created my own.
-You can also find tons of grade sheets on Pinterest.

 So, do I miss the Well Planned Day?
 No, not really.
 Do I think it’s still a great planner?
 Yes!
 It gave me many great years of homeschool planning but for now, the notebook method is EXACTLY what we need!